kaespi/escapeSedrun/README.md

 In this project we want to build some sort of "backend" for a time machine with fancy control panel.
 It has an ESP-01 connected (the wifi_rx).
 The time machine/control panel shall be activated once the WiFi host flags a high level on its GPIO output pin.

 The main riddle behind the time machine is using RFID badges and place them on the proper readers.

+## passwordWin

+A windows application written in VisualBasic to prompt for a password (fullscreen) and play a video once the correct password is entered.